didoesdigital/typey-type/README.md

 ### Installation

-This project includes a Git submodule for [Typey Type data](https://github.com/didoesdigital/typey-type-data), which includes a Git submodule for [steno dictionaries](https://github.com/didoesdigital/steno-dictionaries).
+This project includes a Git submodule for [Typey Type data](https://github.com/didoesdigital/typey-type-data).
 If you want to clone this repository as well as its submodules, you can use the `--recursive` parameter:

 ```sh
 git clone --recursive https://github.com/didoesdigital/typey-type.git